moq-wg/moq-transport/draft-ietf-moq-transport.md

 This document also defines an additional field type for binary data:

 x (b):
-: Indicates that x consists of a variable length integer, followed by that many bytes of binary data.
+: Indicates that x consists of a variable length integer (i), followed by that many bytes of binary data (..).

 # Object Model {#model}